 Text copied to clipboard!

-• Certification from the American Registry of Radiologic Technologists (ARRT).
+• Certification by the American Registry of Radiologic Technologists (ARRT).

 Potential interview questions